Aloe Vera:18 Benefits, Side Effects and How to Use It

 1. Clean the affected area thoroughly

-2. Apply a generous layer of fresh Aloe vera gel or pharmaceutical-grade product
+2. Apply a generous layer of fresh Aloe vera gel or a pharmaceutical-grade product

 3. Cover with a sterile bandage if needed